OlekZima/anti-dede-bot/README.md

 # Anti Dede Bot

-Bot that deletes messages with attachments from specific user in specific channel.
+Bot that deletes messages with attachments from specific user in specific channel, if the message is older than 5 minutes.

 ## Usage